 Why you need an SSL Certificate

-Having this seemingly small addition, makes a lot of difference, having this Secure Socket Layer means that the website and the data transmitted from it, is encrypted to keep it secure, therefore, you can shop with confidence.
+This seemingly small addition, makes a lot of difference, having this Secure Socket Layer means that the website and the data transmitted from it, is encrypted to keep it secure, therefore, you can browse with confidence.
 It’s a bit like having a set of burly security men on the entrance and exit doors of your website.

 Image source: http://www.michellehenry.fr/job.htm